nalanj/pg-ist/README.md

 ## CLI

 pgist includes support for creating a CLI against your database.
-It's included as a function rather than a defined CLI application so that you can easily configure it in code.
+It's included as a function rather than a defined CLI application so that you can easily configure it with code.

 Here's an example CLI script: